Vibrat/self-documentation/kubernetes.md

 Kubernetes is server orchestra that helps to deploy and scale app easily with the concept of `containerization`:

-* Support Network Config.
-* Seperate Node Management.
-* Easily to Scale (create replica and load balancing), health check.
+* Container Orchestrator
+* Workload Placement
+* Infrastructure Abstraction
+* Desired State

+Advanteges:

-* Config management for deployment.
+* Speed of deployment.
+* Absorb changes quickly.
+* Recover quickly.
+* Hide complexity in the cluster.

 ### Kubernetes Features